Golconda Diamond

 Worn by Maharajas and royalty, and prized for centuries for their peerless beauty, rare Golconda diamonds are true gem collectors’ gems.

-Golconda diamonds were the first diamonds ever discovered by man.
-They glittered in the riverbeds of the Golconda region of India, a few kilometres from Hyderabad, in the early 16th century.
-Mankind had never seen diamonds before; let alone stones this hypnotically transparent, brilliant and beautiful.
+Golconda diamonds, the first diamonds ever discovered by man, have a rich history that dates back to the early 16th century.
+They glittered in the riverbeds of the Golconda region of India, a few kilometres from Hyderabad.
+Mankind had never seen diamonds before, let alone stones so hypnotically transparent, brilliant, and beautiful.

-Golconda diamonds are formed of pure carbon, completely devoid of chemical impurities.
+The legendary Golconda mines of India were famed for producing diamonds of exquisite purity up until the 18th century.
+Golconda diamonds were formed of pure carbon, found far deeper beneath the earth’s surface than most, leading to an absence of impurities.
 They are among the cleanest, most transparent and intensely brilliant diamonds on earth, possessing ‘ultra-limpidity’ - like looking through icy, pure mountain water.
+As such, many are Type IIa, a classification reserved for chemically pure diamonds with superior brilliance and a bewitching inner life.

-Known as Type IIa diamonds, chemically pure stones account for less than two percent of the world’s natural diamonds.
-But even amongst Type IIa diamonds, Golconda stones are unique, thanks to their near-mythical legacy.
+Type IIa diamonds are chemically pure stones and account for less than two per cent of the world’s natural diamonds.
+But even amongst Type IIa diamonds, Golconda stones are exceptionally rare, thanks to their near-mythical legacy.

 They were believed to be a gift from the Gods, and were reserved for the Maharajas, who wore them as much as protective talismans as symbols of power.
 Until diamonds were discovered in Brazil in 1725, they were the exclusive preserve of royalty and aristocracy.
 It’s no wonder that in the diamond industry, the word ‘Golconda’ is shorthand for stones of incomparable quality.